Fair Division of Mixed Divisible and Indivisible Goods: EFM: Existence

 \begin{itemize} \item In the cake-adding phase, we have a maximal addable set $S$.
-By its definition, each agent in $N \setminus S$ strictly values her own bundle more than the bundles of agents in $S$.
+By its definition, each agent in $N \setminus S$ values her own bundle strictly more than the bundles of agents in $S$.
 Thus there is room to allocate some cake $C'$ to agents in $S$.
-We carefully select $C'$ to be allocated to $S$ such that it does not create new envy among the agents.
-More specifically, we choose a piece of cake $C'\subseteq C$ to be \emph{perfectly} allocated to $S$ in Steps~\ref{EFhalfALG-deltai}-\ref{EFhalfALG-chooseCakeEnd} so that no agent in $N$ will envy agents in $S$ after distributing $C'$ in Steps~\ref{EFhalfALG-addCake}-\ref{EFhalfALG-PerfectUpdate}.
+We carefully select $C'$ to be allocated to $S$ such that it does not create any new envy among the agents.
+To achieve this, we choose a piece of cake $C' \subseteq C$ to be \emph{perfectly} allocated to $S$ in Steps~\ref{EFhalfALG-deltai}-\ref{EFhalfALG-chooseCakeEnd} so that no agent in $N$ will envy agents in $S$ after distributing $C'$ in Steps~\ref{EFhalfALG-addCake}-\ref{EFhalfALG-PerfectUpdate}.
+More specifically, for each agent $i \in N \setminus S$, we determine in Step~\ref{EFhalfALG-deltai} the largest value $\delta_i$ to be added to any agent in $S$ such that $i$ would still not envy any agent in $S$.
+Then, the way we decide $x_{i^*}$ in Steps~\ref{EFhalfALG-istar}-\ref{EFhalfALG-cakeEnd} ensures that for all agents $i \in N \setminus S$, $v_i([a, x_{i^*}]) \leq |S|\cdot \delta_i$.
+Next, in Step~\ref{EFhalfALG-addCake}, cake $C' = [a, x_{i^*}]$ is divided into $|S|$ pieces that are valued equally by all agents in $N$.
+This is to ensure that no agent $i \in N \setminus S$ values any piece more than $\delta_i$.

 \item In the envy-cycle-elimination phase, i.e., when there does not exist any addable set, we show that in this case there must exist an envy cycle $T$ in the current envy graph.
 We can then apply the envy-cycle-elimination technique to reduce some existing envy from the allocation by rearranging the bundles along $T$.
 More specifically, for each agent $j \in T$, we give agent $j$'s bundle to agent $i$ who points to her in $T$ (shown in Step~\ref{EFhalfALG-cycleElimination}). \end{itemize}